RenatoBrunetti/moveit-react-next/README.md

 ## Abouth the Project

-This is a web application built in React.js and Next.js.
+This is a web application built with React.js and Next.js.

 ### Built With